Kanelot/MC_lavawall/README.md

 # Summary
 This is an old MineCraft Bukkit plugin I developed for playing a battleship-style 3V3 game on a multiplayer server.
 The rules of this game are inspired by a RoosterTeeth Lets Play where they came up with the concept - I have modified it to automate it for servers, and added new features (like an interactive display) and some additional game balancing.
 This accompanies a custom map I made, which is necessary for playing this game.
 The game logic is tied closely with the materials and architecture of the arena I made, so I highly recommend you use that map.
 You can download a copy here: https://mega.nz/file/o181yS4L#IR7k9AulfDk52VO-fc_-5elOpyus9MNJkBuOYzGIlTR

-# Summary
-This is an old MineCraft Bukkit plugin I developed for playing a multiplayer 3V3 game on a multiplayer server.
-This accompanies a custom map I made, which is necessary for playing this game.
-The game logic is tied closely with the materials and architecture of the arena I made, so I highly recommend you use that map.
-You can download a copy here: https://mega.nz/file/o181yS4L#IR7k9AulfDk52VO-fc_-5elOpyus9MNJkBuOYzGIlTR

 # Rules
 Lava Wall is a 3V3 multiplayer game in which two teams are separated by a wall of lava, preventing the teams from seeing each other.
 Each team is equipped with fireball launchers and tries to use them to burn down a wool tower the other team has strategically placed on their side of the lava wall.
 Essentially, it’s a team-based free-for-all game of Battleship.